 Even in playgroups, two-year-olds are mostly going to play individually and do their own thing.
 Experts note that playing in the presence of other children is beneficial and worthwhile for two-year-olds, even if it doesn’t look like they’re interacting as they do so.

 When they do interact with their playmates, two-year-olds might even be a little — eek! — violent.
 As the experts from the Gessell Institute explain, two-year-olds are apt to hit, slap, push, and grab… on the regular.
 They aren’t particularly friendly.
-This kind of aggressive behavior towards other children (or adults or objects) is totally normal — it’s a toddler’s way of exploring, and these kids don’t yet fully understand that actions such as hitting are offensive or hurtful.
+This kind of aggressive behavior toward other children (or adults or objects) is totally normal — it’s a toddler’s way of exploring, and these kids don’t yet fully understand that actions such as hitting are offensive or hurtful.

 So parents, please don’t worry that you’re raising a bully or have a violent child on your hands (at this age, at least).
 I promise this is all typical toddler behavior and developmentally normal, and as your child grows, so will his ability to communicate with words (and not fists).